cul/ldpd-uri-service/README.md

 Vocabularies allow the addition of custom fields for all terms that are stored within its scope.
 Different vocabularies can define different custom fields.

-In order to use the JSON api, URI Service requires token authentication.
+In order to use the JSON API, URI Service requires token authentication.
 URI Service does not provide granular authorization.
-The application that uses the api should control authorization in any way it deems necessary.
+The application that consumes the API should control authorization in anyway it deems necessary.

 ## Definitions
 #### External Term